The Ministry is gearing up to announce the dates for an exciting 2024 Pacific Language Weeks line-up.

 The overarching theme for the 2023 and 2022 Pacific Language Weeks was sustainability, which aligned with our Pacific Languages Strategy 2022-2032 and fed into the UNESCO Decade of Indigenouse Languages to sustain and revitalise heritage languages.

-Pacific languages, cultures and identity are essential to the health, wellbeing and lifetime success of Pacific peoples and their communities in Aotearoa.
+Our communities told us that Pacific languages, cultures and identity are essential to the health and wellbeing of Pacific peoples in Aotearoa New Zealand.

 Behind the scenes, our Languages Team and community groups work to develop promotional material, collate and publish videos that showcase the communities’ language and culture.